Samuel Osgood: The Revolution

-Osgood led a local company of minutemen into the Battle of Lexington and Concord in the spring of 1775.
+During the American Revolution, Osgood led a local company of minutemen into the Battle of Lexington and Concord in the spring of 1775.
 They followed the retreating British, and became part of the Siege of Boston.
 As more troops assembled, he was made Major of a brigade while serving at Cambridge.
 He became an aide to General Artemas Ward, and was promoted to Colonel.
 When the siege succeeded in the spring of 1776 Osgood left the army and returned to the provincial congress.

 The Provincial Congress named Osgood to the Massachusetts Board of War and he served there until 1780 when the government was reorganized.
 He was a delegate to the state's constitutional convention in 1779-1780.
 Under the new Constitution he was elected to the Massachusetts State Senate in 1780 and served two terms.
 The new government named Osgood as one of their delegates to the Continental Congress and he served there from 1782 until 1784.

 After a brief term in the Massachusetts House of Representatives in 1784, the governor appointed Osgood a judge in 1785 but he soon resigned when the National Congress made him a commissioner of the Treasury later that year.
 He moved to New York City to take up this office, which he held until the Congressional Government ended.

 Postmaster General and New York career

 When a new U.S. government was installed in 1789, President Washington appointed Osgood the first Postmaster General under the new U.S. Constitution, replacing Ebenezer Hazard who was commissioned postmaster of the city of New York by the Continental Congress.
 Osgood served as Postmaster from 1789 to 1791.
-One of the first things Osgood would do is make the Post Office in Baltimore the new regional headquarters, whose postmaster was Katherine Goddard.
+One of the first things Osgood would do is make the Post Office in Baltimore the new regional headquarters, whose postmaster was Mary Katherine Goddard.
 Osgood ordered Goddard to resign from her post and was replaced by John White.

 The seat of the Federal Government at that time was in New York City and the official residence of the President was located at the Samuel Osgood House at 1 Cherry Street, which was the home of Samuel Osgood and his family.
 Osgood offered the mansion to Washington so that the President and his wife would have what was then considered the finest house in the city as their home.
 The residence thus became America's first executive mansion.

 When the Federal Government moved to Philadelphia for a ten-year period before finally settling in Washington, D.C., Osgood chose to remain in New York and resigned his post in 1791.
 Osgood was a presidential elector in 1792, and cast his votes for George Washington and George Clinton.